Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Physics

 The \gls{VB} is the band located below the Fermi level while the \gls{CB} is the band above the Fermi level.
 The energy bands of the crystal up to the \gls{VB} are filled with "bound" electrons, while the \gls{CB} contains the "free" electrons, thus the conductive behaviour of materials can be described with the \gls{VB} and \gls{CB}.
 In order to distinguish different materials one looks at the occupancy of the energy bands with electrons at a certain thermodynamic equilibrium state under consideration.

-For a \textit{metal} the Fermi Level is located \textit{within an energy band}.
-For a \textit{semimetal} the Fermi Level is located \textit{within two overlapping energy bands}.
 For a \textit{p-type semiconductor} the Fermi Level is located \textit{in between two energy bands, but closer to the \gls{VB} and the bands are relatively close together}, that means that the \gls{VB} is fully occupied with a moderate probability and the \gls{CB} is empty with very high probability.
 For an \textit{intrinsic semiconductor} the Fermi Level is located \textit{roughly equidistantly in between two energy bands and the bands are relatively close together}, that means that the \gls{VB} is fully occupied with high probability and the \gls{CB} is empty with high probability.
-For an \textit{n-type semiconductor} the Fermi Level is located \textit{in between two energy bands, but closer to the \gls{CB} and the bands are relatively close together}, that means that the \gls{VB} is fully occupied with a very high probability and the \gls{CB} is empty with moderate probability.
-For an \textit{insulator} the Fermi Level is located \textit{roughly equidistantly in between two energy bands and the bands are relatively far apart}, that means that the \gls{VB} is full with very high probability and the \gls{CB} is empty with very high probability. \cite{IntroSolidStatePhysics}
+For an \textit{n-type semiconductor} the Fermi Level is located \textit{in between two energy bands, but closer to the \gls{CB} and the bands are relatively close together}, that means that the \gls{VB} is fully occupied with a very high probability and the \gls{CB} is empty with moderate probability. \cite{IntroSolidStatePhysics}

-By utilising the bandgap structure one can describe the charge carriers in a solid as follows: First of all there is the fundamental particle, the electron $\mathrm{e}^-$ with a negative charge and a specific spin.
-This might be free as in the \gls{CB} or bound.
-If one has the filled "electron sea" in the \gls{VB} and an electron is missing, the missing of an electron behaves itself like a particle which carries the opposite charge of an electron $\mathrm{e}^-$ (so a positive charge) and a spin in the opposite direction to the spin of the missing electron.
+Thus, there are following charge carriers in a solid: the electron $\mathrm{e}^-$ with a negative charge and a specific spin (which is free as in the \gls{CB} or bound), and if in the filled "electron sea" in the \gls{VB} an electron is missing, this behaves itself like a particle which carries the opposite charge of an electron and a spin in the opposite direction to the spin of the missing electron.
 This is called the hole $\mathrm{h}^+$.